-Yes, the only holiday the Petersen Automotive Museum is closed is on Christmas Day, Dec.
-25th.
+Yes, the only holidays the Petersen Automotive Museum is closed is on Christmas Day, Dec.
+25th, and Thanksgiving Day.
 The museum will close early at 4pm on New Years Day.

 6060 Wilshire Blvd. at Fairfax Ave. in Los Angeles, California 90036.
-The entrance to the parking lot is located on Fairfax Ave., south of Wilshire Blvd.
+The entrance to the parking garage is located on Fairfax Ave., south of Wilshire Blvd.

 Free for the first 30 minutes. $15 flat rate after the first 30 minutes.
 Same day parking validation with purchase of $75 or more in the Petersen Store in the museum lobby.
 Garage is open daily 8am-11pm.
 No overnight parking available. *There are no elevators in our parking structure.
 We advise guests with strollers, wheelchairs, disabilities, or impairments to be dropped off and picked up on the first floor P1 level of the garage.

-5. Is there a place to eat at the museum?
+Is there a place to eat or drink at the museum?